CubOfJudahsLion/fountain-parser/README.md

 ; until the next section markup. section = 1*"#" *space 1*non-newline newline <lookahead: empty-line>

+; The empty line only contains spaces, if anything empty-line = *space newline

 ; A synopse is a single line starting with an equals sign. synopse = "=" *non-newline newline

+; Transitions come in three types: forced, uppercase (ending in TO:) and commonplace transitions.
+; In all cases,
-; Transitions begin with ">" or are all uppercase and end in "TO:" transition = (forced-transition / uppercase-transition / common-transition) newline <lookahead: empty-line>
+transition = (forced-transition / uppercase-transition / common-transition) newline <lookahead: empty-line>

-; If it begins with ">", we need to make sure it doesn't end in "<" as that's centered text forced-transition = ">" 1*<regex:[^[:newline-char:]<]>
+; If it b egins with ">", we need to make sure it doesn't end in "<" as that's centered text forced-transition = ">" 1*<regex:[^[:newline-char:]<]>

 ; Uppercase transitions are all uppercase end in "TO:" uppercase-transition = 1*<regex:[^\p{Ll}[:newline-char:]]> 1*space %s"TO" *space ":" *space

 ; Some extra patterns that represent transitions, such as cuts, dissolves and fades (including ; "fade in" and "fade out" at the beginning/end of the script.)
-Allow periods, colon and ; ellipses at the end of such sentences. common-transition = (fade-transition / cut-dissolve-transition) *space [("." [".."] / ":") *space]
+Allow a period, colon or ; ellipsis at the end of such sentences. common-transition = (fade-transition / cut-dissolve-transition) *space [("." [".."] / ":") *space]

 fade-transition = "FADE" 1*space ("IN" / "OUT" / "TO")